AdobeDocs/commerce-frontend-core/src/pages/ui-components/basic-attributes.md

 ---
-group: ui-components-guide
+title: Basic attributes | Commerce Frontend Development
-title: Basic attributes
+description:
 ---

-## Overview
+# Basic attributes

 This topic describes the general UI components configuration attributes.
 There's a set of attributes available for all UI components, and a set of attributes which are specific for [basic components](index.md#general-structure) only.